 Places to Give Birth In Chicago: Birth Center of Chicago

-There are so many places to give birth in Chicago.
-I'm starting off this series with a review of one of my all time favorites!
-BCC is currently the only freestanding birth center in the city.
-The Chicago South Side Birth Center is raising funds to open their doors.
+Note that BCC is currently the only freestanding birth center in the city, but the Chicago South Side Birth Center just broke ground and is raising funds to open their doors.
 Read more and support here.

 Birth Centers are meant to marry a home-like, comfortable setting with medical equipment plus expertise to handle most complications.
 If you want a home birth, but you or your partner are unsure about being outside of a medical setting, a birth center might be the right fit for you.
+That said, preferring the birth center over a home birth is mostly about pyschological safety, because in terms of safety equiptment they are more or less the same.

 Birth Center of Chicago Experience

-Getting there: Birth Center of Chicago is on N Lincoln Ave in North Center, about 15-20 minutes from the I-90 Irving Park exit.
+The Birth Center of Chicago is on N Lincoln Ave in North Center, about 15-20 minutes from the I-90 Irving Park exit.
 It's easily accessible by car from Irving Park, Ravenswood, Edgewater, Andersonville, Lincoln Park, Lakeview, Logan Square, Bucktown, and more!
 You can usually find free street parking, but there is also a paid parking lot across the street.

-Care: You will come in for all of you prenatal care with the midwives, which includes 30-60 minute appointments (contrasted with a medical setting, where you usually get about 5-15 minutes).
+You will come in for all of you prenatal care with the midwives, which includes 30-60 minute appointments (contrasted with a medical setting, where you usually get about 5-15 minutes).
 They offer a range of excellent classes and doulas are both welcome and encouraged.
 They are LGBTQ+ inclusive and welcoming.

 You also get 3 postpartum visits in the first 2 weeks, whereas medical standard is 1 visit at the end of 6 weeks.
 Their care honors the birthing person-baby dyad and is generally more holistic.
 For example, I've had clients who are diagnosed with gestational diabetes.
 Instead of immediately putting them on a path to a medicalized birth, the midwives offer resources and collect more data.
 Every client of mine has been treated like a whole person, and one that is fully capable of making their own medical decisions.

 Overall, my clients who give birth there are very satisfied with the care they receive, before, during, and after their births.
 They tell me that they felt heard, that their wishes were respected, and that they felt cared for and safe.
-So many positive reviews for the Birth Center of Chicago!
+So many positive reviews for the care at Birth Center of Chicago!

 Key Statistics & Information